Crizz0/knowledgebase/README.md

-# phpBB 3.2/3.3 Extension - phpBB.de Knowledge Base
+# phpBB 3.2/3.3 Extension - Knowledge Base

 This extension adds a knowledge base to your phpBB board, where you can create categories with articles.
 The articles can be created by users with the necessary permissions and t0